MikalHKU/hku-ect.github.io/_posts/2019-01-09-kansen-op-festivals.md

 ## The VR Church

 Job van Nuenen: "In one of the aisles the VR church was set up, where a lot of artistic / independent work was shown through HTC Vive hardware in small, separated rooms.
 For example, there were two Film Academy graduates with their co-op VR Game "Floaty Flatmates”.
-There was too much to see in one day, you can find an overview here: https://vrdays.co/church-of-vr-mobile-vr/ and https://vrdays.co/ church-of-vr-virtual-reality-installation /
+There was too much to see in one day, you can find an overview here: https://vrdays.co/church-of-vr-mobile-vr/ and https://vrdays.co/church-of-vr-virtual-reality-installation /

 The VR Church was tucked away in a corner somewhere and it was difficult to determine what work you should focus on.
 A lot of the rooms were  continuously occupied and I found it unclear how much time you were allowed to spend on certain works.
 Too bad, because the quality of the displayed works was very high!
 It tasted like more. "